gpaux/Mediana/CaseStudies.md

 ---
 {% include JB/setup %}

-## About
+## Introduction

-Several case studies have been created to help the user understand the feature of the Mediana package.
-Case studies go from the most simple case ([Case study 1](CaseStudy01.html)) to complex clinical setting ([Case study 6](CaseStudy06.html)).
+Several case studies have been created to facilitate the implementation of simulation-based Clinical Scenario Evaluation (CSE) approaches in multiple settings and help the user understand individual features of the Mediana package.
+Case studies are arranged in terms of increasing complexity of the underlying clinical trial setting (i.e., trial design and analysis methodology).
+For example, [Case study 1](CaseStudy01.html) deals with a number of basic settings and increasingly more complex settings are considered in the subsequent case studies.

 ## Case study 1

-This case studies will serve to introduce the implementation of very simple case studies, where in most of the case, a closed-form expression can be used to calculate the sample size.
-They will help the user to understand the specificity of the Mediana Package with simple examples.
+This case study serves a good starting point for users who are new to the Mediana package.
+It focuses on clinical trials with simple designs and analysis strategies where power and sample size calculations can be performed using analytical methods.

 1. [Trial with two treatment arms and single endpoint (normally distributed endpoint).](CaseStudy01.html#Normallydistributedendpoint)
 2. [Trial with two treatment arms and single endpoint (binary endpoint).](CaseStudy01.html#Binaryendpoint)